jmcuneo/a3-persistence/README.md

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative.
-  - Tip 1: I added labels for all my form fields.
+  - Tip 1: Associate a label with every form control.
+I added labels for all my form fields.
   - Tip 2: Help users avoid and correct mistakes by including example inputs through text.
   - Tip 3: Don't use color alone to convey information.
 I used an alert to convey login is incorrect.
   - Tip 4: Ensure that interactive elements are easy to identify.
 I used a buttons, text boxes and dropdowns that changes the mouse to signify interactive.